 Bram Houtenbos provides operational support to Hermes EOS’ voting and engagement activities, with responsibility for account administration, voting operations and statistical reporting.
 Before joining Hermes EOS, Bram gained three years of experience in global proxy voting as a senior market specialist at Broadridge.
 Prior to this, he managed political campaigns.
 Bram is bilingual in Dutch and English with a working knowledge of French and German.
 He became a PRINCE2-qualified project management practitioner in 2013.
 After graduating with a BA in European Studies from Maastricht University, he went on to complete an MA in Contemporary European Politics at the University of Bath.

-James O’Halloran is a director at Hermes EOS and head of Voting and Engagement Support, which supports the delivery and development of the stewardship service.
+James O’Halloran is Director of Business Management at Hermes EOS, which supports the delivery and development of the stewardship service.
 He is involved in the day-to-day management of the business and acts as client relationship director.
-Prior to joining EOS in 2014, he worked for nine years in leadership roles within the professional services industry and has seven years operational industry experience.
+Prior to joining Hermes EOS in 2014, he worked for nine years in leadership roles within the professional services industry and has seven years operational industry experience.
 James is a graduate of the University of Manchester.

 Nina Röhrbein focuses on client and external reporting and communications.
 Before joining Hermes EOS, she was the senior staff writer at Investment & Pensions Europe where she wrote extensively about pension legislation, asset management and environmental, social and governance issues across various jurisdictions.
 Prior to that, she was a reporter at Argus Media, covering global energy markets.
 She holds an MA in Newspaper Journalism from Nottingham Trent University and a BA Honours degree in English Literature and Linguistics from the University of Central Lancashire.
 She is fluent in English and German.

-Sachi Suzuki is sector lead for industrials and responsible for engagement activities mainly in Japan and southeast Asia.
+Sachi Suzuki leads company and public policy engagements and voting activities in Japan and South Korea.
+She is also responsible for the automotives sector.
 Prior to joining Hermes EOS, she worked as a senior research analyst at EIRIS, where she was responsible for the assessment of the ESG performance of Japanese companies, as well as research on bribery and corruption.
 Sachi graduated from Keio University in Japan with a degree in Economics and holds an MSc in Development Studies from the School of Oriental and African Studies, University of London.
-She holds the CFA Institute’s Investment Management Certificate.
+She holds the CFA UK – Investment Management Certificate.

 Business Development and Client Service